cloud-gov/federalist.18f.gov/pages/documentation/forms.md

 To get started: Use the USWDS to design your site.
 Regularly scan your site for accessibility.
 Contact the [508 Access Board](https://www.access-board.gov/guidelines-and-standards/communications-and-it/about-the-section-508-standards/section-508-standards) for technical assistance .

 #### [Privacy Act](https://www.archives.gov/about/laws/privacy-act-1974.html)
-What it is: The Privacy Act determines how agencies collect, use, and share information from individuals, whether that's their name or social security number.
-This is to ensure that agencies' information collection is relevant, necessary, appropriately announced, and secure.
-The Privacy Act also requires that agencies used approved systems, including form services, to manage the information they collect.
-Related to the Privacy Act, Section 208 of the E-Government Act of 2002 may require agencies to conduct a Privacy Impact Assessment (PIA).

-Tip:
-- Find out what form services you can use by asking your Privacy Officer for your agency's list of approved systems with official System of Record Notices (SORNs).
-Here is [GSA's list of SORNs](https://www.gsa.gov/reference/gsa-privacy-program/systems-of-records-privacy-act/system-of-records-notices-sorns-privacy-act).
-- If you do need a PIA and it's your first time, check out this [PIA conducted by the Department of the Interior](https://www.doi.gov/sites/doi.gov/files/uploads/govdelivery_pia_final_05.31.2017_1.pdf) for an example of what this analysis and formal documentation entails.
+What it is: The Privacy Act controls many aspects of an agency's collection, maintenance, use, and dissemination of information about individuals.
+The type of information that falls under the Act is much broader than most people expect.

+### A Note about Privacy Impact Assessments (PIAs)
+When collecting information about individuals through digital forms, Section 208 of the E-Government Act of 2002 may require you to conduct a PIA.

+Tips:
+- Be prepared to tell your Privacy Office the authority, purpose, and use of the information you're collecting on your digital form.
+- If you are required to conduct a PIA, you'll need to work with your agency's Privacy Office, Chief Data Office, Office of General Counsel, and potentially, Chief Information Office.
+You can find examples of your agency's previous PIAs on your agency's Privacy Program page.

-How to get started: Get in contact with your agency's Privacy Office and tell them what you're trying to accomplish.
+How to get started: It is important that you start by first contacting your agency's Privacy Office and telling them what you're trying to accomplish.
+Ask if you need a new or modified System of Records Notice (SORN) and a Privacy Act Statement on your form.
 GSA users should start by filling out the [GSA Privacy Office intake form](https://docs.google.com/forms/d/1fYME9MzhfAYuRiONJEsf1EFS9cmg03jODFq2Y9hkEgs/viewform?edit_requested=true).

 #### [Federal Records Act](https://www.archives.gov/about/laws/fed-agencies.html)
 What is is: The data collected in your form needs to be stored and destroyed in compliance with the Federal Records Act.
 You are responsible for identifying what of your data is considered a record, and managing those records in accordance with your agency's [National Archives and Records Administration (NARA)-approved record schedule](https://www.archives.gov/about/laws/fed-agencies.html).